pabloxxl/revi/README.md

 This repository contains  **revi** (**re**ddit-**vi**), terminal reddit client.
 It can be operated with normal (emacs-like) or vi key mappings.
 Vi mode is a sugested one.

 **Revi** does not support images or videos.
-Redirecting to web browser or showing images in console will be developed in the future.
+Opening external link redirects to default browser.

 #WHAT WORKS
 * Displaying main page
 * Displaying comments page
 * Switching comments
-* Recording history
+* Recording history, undo movement
 * VIM : switching modes, basic movement
 * Logging
 * Login via app is being worked on